-Greetings and welcome to SharePoint Dan, my soap box to the world as to hopefully share some of my knowledge with the rest of you in hopes of increasing collaboration and communication.
+Greetings and welcome to Dan Usher dot com, my soap box to the world as to hopefully share some of my knowledge with the rest of you in hopes of increasing collaboration and communication.

 Where am I from?